 A beautiful 200-year-old garden in the bride of the Iranian desert cities called, Yazd.
 The 200-year-old UNESCO World Heritage Site hosts many tourists each year.

-This building, which has the most complex architectural techniques of Iran, Qanat, and windcatcher, shows off the Iranian architecture like a gem.
+This building, which has the most complex architectural techniques in Iran, Qanat, and windcatcher, shows off the Iranian architecture like a gem.
 Dolat Abad Garden was built around 1750 during the Afsharieh Dynasty as the residence of Shahrokh Mirza and Karim Khan Zand.
-The garden has Iran’s tallest badgir(windcatcher), which is standing over 33 meters.
+The garden has Iran’s tallest Badgir(windcatcher), which is standing over 33 meters.
 This beautiful garden consists of a pavilion that was built in accordance with the original Iranian architectural style and a large garden and some other buildings.
-Long pool shaded by tall cypress trees leads to the main entrance.
+A long pool shaded by tall cypress trees leads to the main entrance.
 On the way to the mansion, there are beautiful grape and pomegranate trees behind those tall trees.
 The tallest wind tower in the pavilion within the garden is conceivable miles away.

 A lush oasis on the desert route from Kerman to Bam, which is a pleasant place for the people of the desert.
-This Qajar(1900s) plan garden is located on the way to Bam in the city of Mahan where you can see not only one of the most beautiful Iranian gardens but also the mausoleum of Shah Nematolah vali one of the most famous Iranian Sufis is there. it is also inscribed on UNESCO World Heritage List.
+This Qajar(the 1900s) plan garden is located on the way to Bam in the city of Mahan where you can see not only one of the most beautiful Iranian gardens but also the mausoleum of Shah Nematolah vali one of the most famous Iranian Sufis is there. it is also inscribed on UNESCO World Heritage List.